-Chances that you’ll get a response from the scholarship provider are slim, but in the event that you do get a response, it’s more than worth it to send a quick email to ask for feedback.
+The chances that you’ll get a response from the scholarship provider are slim, but if you do get a response, it’s more than worth it to send a quick email to ask for feedback.
 If you don’t ask, you’ll never know if you could have received some pointers!